taext/mediabyte/README.md

 <br>

-Mediabyte is an open-source poly-platform playlist format and succinct online media referencing syntax.
+Mediabyte is a succinct online media referencing syntax.
+Think MIDI for online media.

 <br>